POSCO E&C practices ethical management that complies with the values of integrity, fairness, and trust.

 - - We must fully understand and faithfully comply with all aspects of the code of ethics.

 - - Regarding situations in which there are conflicts concerning the code of ethics, decisions must be made after consulting with the department head or the Ethics Management Office.
+We must report to or consult with the Ethics Management Office immediately without making an internal report to the department head for issues that hold a risk of secondary victimization, such as the violation of sexual ethics, and/or workplace bullying.

 - - We must take responsibility for unethical conduct.